Can Bankruptcy Help Me?

 Sometimes difficulty in paying bills is due more to lifestyle choices than to a shortage of income or excess of debt.
 However, these days, with the wide range of economic difficulties, most debtors have already cut far back on their discretionary spending.

 Sometimes negotiation with creditors, whether mortgage holders, credit card companies, medical service providers, collection agencies, and the like, is more economical and less impactful to the debtor than filing bankruptcy.
-However, with the total cost of bankruptcy ranging between $1,400 and $1,900 (and much more with some attorneys), the outstanding balances on all of the debtor's accounts would have to be negotiated to almost zero to make this a better option.
+However, with the total cost of bankruptcy starting at over $1,600 and potentially much more, the outstanding balances on all of the debtor's accounts would have to be negotiated to almost zero to make this a better option.

 This is why debt consolidation companies usually are not a good choice.
 The fees paid to these businesses are usually higher than those paid to an attorney for bankruptcy representation, and all they can offer is the hope of some reduction in the amount left owing to creditors.